 The provision of sexual health is complex and there are a wide range of providers, including acute hospitals, general practice, community pharmacies, community services and the voluntary, charitable and independent sector.

-In Buckinghamshire, a new contract has been awarded, and services will now be delivered by Buckinghamshire Healthcare NHS Trust and Terrence Higgins Trust collectively known as the Buckinghamshire Sexual Health and Wellbeing (bSHaW) service.
+In Buckinghamshire services are delivered by Buckinghamshire Healthcare NHS Trust and Terrence Higgins Trust collectively known as the Buckinghamshire Sexual Health and Wellbeing (bSHaW) service.